viclovsky/swagger-coverage/README.md

 For a moment swagger-coverage  is compatible only with OpenApi specification v2.
 It is possible that swagger-coverage will support other versions.

 ## Pull Requests
-I welcome and encourage all pull requests.

-## Pull Requests
 My project is open for any enhancement.
 So, your help is much appreciated.
 Please, feel free to open your pull request or issue and I will consider it in several days.

 ## Created & Maintained By